carynJohansen/hydejack/_posts/2017-12-01-setupbash.md

 Note: some parts of this information may be specific to my hpc and my farm.
 However, I've worked on two separate clusters, and what I learned on the first applied generally to the second.

+Also, this doesn't go over basic bash.
+Check out http://swcarpentry.github.io/shell-novice/ for some basic for how to work in the shell.

 ~~~bash
 #!/bin/bash -l